stefanocurnis/laravel-lang-generator/README.md

 `--type=` or `-T`:

 is responsible for the type of the generated file.
-It is possible to generate both a json and an php array files.
-Posible values: `array` , `json`. <br>Example: `php artisan lang:generate --type=json`
+It is possible to generate both a json and a php array files.
+Possible values: `array` , `json`. <br>Example: `php artisan lang:generate --type=json`

 ---

 `--name=` or `-N`:

 is responsible for the name of the generated files.
-By default it is `lang`.
+By default, it is `lang`.

 Example: `php artisan lang:generate --name="pagination"`